-When I heard about Basepaws and the cat DNA test called Catkit, our tech antenna started buzzing with interest.
+The Basepaws cat DNA test called Catkit got our tech antennae buzzing with interest.
 Wouldn’t it be so much fun to know our cat’s genetic background?
-I had to find out more.
+What is involved in the kit and do I have a tiger on my hands?

 DashKitten.com received a complimentary Basepaws Catkit DNA Testing Set for review.
 We only share news and products we feel are relevant to our readers, because you matter to us.
 The opinions here are 100% our own and we are responsible for the content of this post.
 We also have a special offer for readers on the CatKit – see below.
 [Our affiliate link gets you your reduction].